Jakkalsxl/Hangman/README.md

 2. Click on the alphabet buttons to guess letters.
 3. Try to guess the secret word before the hangman is fully drawn.
 4. Use the "Help" button to get game instructions.

-## Technologies Used

-- React: JavaScript library for building user interfaces.
-- CSS: Styling for the app's user interface.
-- HTML: Structure and content of the app's pages.

 ## Contributing